Send in the Clowns: An Experiment Outsourcing to Fiverr

 I’m not saying I’m clairvoyant, because I don’t want people asking me for advice.
 What I am saying is that the experiment was, well, judge for yourself.

 The $7 article arrived first.
 The author included a Grammarly screenshot attesting to the article’s freedom from grammatical error, as well as a Copyscape report promising the absence of plagiarism.
-Weird.
+Huh.

-Titled “Omaha, Nebraska: the City of Innovations and Startups,” the writer began, “It won’t be less than a wonder to know that a city which was known for the tag of “Over Grown Cow Town,” has been recognized as ‘Home of Investors.’ [emphasis theirs] Back in the 1960s, this city was most famous for malodourous stockyards” (sic).
+Titled “Omaha, Nebraska: the City of Innovations and Startups,” the article began, “It won’t be less than a wonder to know that a city which was known for the tag of “Over Grown Cow Town,” has been recognized as ‘Home of Investors.’ [emphasis theirs] Back in the 1960s, this city was most famous for malodourous stockyards” (sic).
+It won’t be less than a wonder.

 - The economy of Omaha showed brutal growth in the era of the early 1990s.
 Now, Omaha, the proud city of Nebraska State, is under the radar for its innovation and tech startups.